bergerx/docker-curator/README.md

+**forked from lukedemi/docker-curator and added HTTP AUTH for elasticsearch**

 ## Overview

 I had enough difficulty trying to run cron and Curator 4.X together in a Docker container that I decided to release something for people to either run themselves or use as a jumping off point for their own implementation.